Manage Values

 Rot Values can optionally be provided with metadata–key/value pairs that can store useful information about the Value, such as where or how the secret was generated, or who owns the secret.

-Metadata can be provided using rot val-add and rot val-set-meta.
+Metadata can be provided using rot value-add and rot value-set-meta.

 Certain Rot commands may add data to a Value’s meta: